ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 Marcus looked up from the photographs, his expression showing a mixture of hope and desperation.
 "Have you tried approaching it differently?
 Maybe the direct confrontation isn't working because you're asking the wrong questions."

 I felt a spark of possibility.
-Marcus's perspective, unencumbered by the cognitive enhancements that had shaped my thinking, might offer insights that my augmented mind had missed.
+Marcus's perspective, unencumbered by the cognitive enhancements that had shaped my thinking, might offer insights that my mind had missed.
 "What do you mean?"

 "You've been asking how to prevent the Crossings," he said, his voice gaining strength.
 "But maybe you should be asking why they happen.
 Not the mechanism, but the purpose.
 If there's some force or pattern driving this phenomenon, understanding its motivation might be more important than understanding its method."